-- 1. Stormwater discharges from construction activities including clearing, grading, and excavating that result in the land disturbance of one acre or more.
+- 1. Stormwater discharges from construction activities including clearing, grading, and excavating that result in the land disturbance of one (1) acre or more.
 In addition, stormwater discharges from Projects of less than one acre of land disturbance are required to obtain authorization under this Permit if the land disturbing activities at the Project are part of a larger common plan of development that comprise of at least one acre of land disturbance. - 2.
-In the State's Coastal Zone (Beaufort, Berkeley, Charleston, Colleton, Dorchester, Georgetown, Horry and Jasper Counties), this Permit also authorizes point source discharges of stormwater from construction activities including clearing, grading and excavating that result in the land disturbance of greater than 0.5 acre located within one-half mile of a coastal receiving water body.
-Projects located in the Coastal Zone that are not part of a larger common plan of development that disturb 0.5 acres or less and are located within one-half mile of a coastal receiving water body are automatically granted coverage under this DOTCGP without submitting an NOI to the Department provided the appropriate Best Management Practices are being used and the land disturbing activity is covered under a General Coastal Zone Consistency (GCZC) Certification issued by DHEC's Office of Ocean and Coastal Resource Management.
-A comprehensive list of GCZC Certifications is currently available at:
+In the State's Coastal Zone (Beaufort, Berkeley, Charleston, Colleton, Dorchester,

+Georgetown, Horry and Jasper Counties), this permit also authorizes stormwater discharges from construction activities including clearing, grading, filling, demolition that results in soil exposure, excavating and other land disturbing activities of less than one acre located within one-half mile of a coastal receiving water.
+A receiving water body as defined in the Policies and Procedures of the South Carolina Coastal Zone Management Program, updated July 1995.
+Projects or developments located in the Coastal Zone that are not part of an LCP, that disturb less than one acre, and are located within one-half mile of a coastal receiving water are automatically granted coverage under this general permit without submitting an NOI to DHEC provided the appropriate Best Management Practices are being used during construction activities.
+These construction activities require a coastal zone consistency determination, which is issued by DHEC's Office of Ocean and Coastal Resource Management.
+Certain activities may qualify for a General Coastal Zone Consistency review.
+A comprehensive list of General CZC Certifications is currently available at the DHEC website.